My responses MH: <text>

 Trump wants to end war in Syria and Iraq by working with the Russians and Iranians to defeat the number one enemy of international peace, which is ISIS.
 He also wants a moratorium on the importation of violent overseas ethnoreligious conflict into the United States.

 Clinton wants to continue fighting the de jure Assad government, which benefits ISIS vis-a-vis just as much as it benefits the “moderate” rebels and non-ISIS jihadist groups.
 At the same time, she also wants to make the United States incrementally more Muslim each year.
-That’s how immigration works—less and more each year.
+That’s how immigration works—less x and more y each year.
 Why recreate Syria in Seattle?
 Iraq in Idaho?

 MH: I would argue we do no know what Trump wants to do in Syria and Iraq.
 He has proven himself unreliable and willing to say things which he almost immediately denies.
 Still, if he does want to end that war, then it will have to be with the end of ISIS as that is U.S. bi-partisan policy.